 Endnote, Refworks, and Zotero are electronic "bibliographic managers", software that can enable you to create your own databases from references found in online library catalogs and indexes, and to automatically format references in any of the standard citation styles.
 The library offers regular workshops for these products, and also provides extensive online help.

 Seek Effective Strategies for Independent Work and Find Support for your Multimedia Projects

 With the JP and senior thesis there come new expectations for Princeton students.
 The size and scope of the projects are larger, of course, and this poses planning, scheduling and time management challenges.
 You get to follow your interests and choose what and how you want to study your topic, but this means you must make many more decisions.
 The McGraw Center for Teaching and Learning, located in Frist, can help you clarify expectations, identify useful resources, and make a plan.
 The center offers workshops and panels which complement what you can learn from your adviser, your coursework, the Writing Program and librarians, among others.
 Topics include: mapping out your semester; conducting efficient lab work; effective reading and note-making; and overcoming procrastination.
 McGraw offers one-on-one learning consultations that focus on time management and learning strategies when undertaking large projects.
-If your class work or research project involves data analysis and visualization using R, consider taking the R Data Visualization Online Modules to learn practical skills necessary to read, process and filter data, to perform rigorous statistical analyses, and to construct informative graphs and visualizations.

 The dedicated staff at the McGraw Center can help you make the most of your independent work while enjoying the process along the way.